slime/slime/README.md

 Quick setup instructions
 ------------------------

-  1. [Setup the MELPA repository][2], if you haven't already, and install SLIME using `M-x package-install RET slime RET`.
+  1. [Set up the MELPA repository][2], if you haven't already, and install SLIME using `M-x package-install RET slime RET`.

   2. Add the following lines to your `~/.emacs` file, filling in in